Benjamin Ferris (physician)

 Benjamin Greeley Ferris, Jr. (24 January 1919 – 1 August 1996) was an American physician and epidemiologist, a professor at Harvard School of Public Health who helped to pioneer statistical studies into the health effects of air pollution in the United States in the 1960s and 1970s.

 In the early 1960s, Ferris and colleague Donald O. Anderson carried out the first large-scale statistical study in the United States linking cigarette smoking to respiratory disease.
 In 1973, Ferris and Frank E. Speizer launched a statistical study comparing air pollution in six urban areas of the United States.
 This became the Harvard Six Cities study, a landmark piece of public health research that helped to prove the link between fine-particulate air pollution and higher death rates when it was published in 1993.

 Early life

 Ben Greeley Ferris, a distant relative of polar explorer Adolphus Greely, was born in Watertown, Massachusetts in 1919 to parents General Benjamin Greeley Ferris, Sr. and Margaret Ferris (Wright).
 After studying at Choate Academy, he graduated from Harvard University (1940) and Harvard Medical School (1943), before training in pediatrics at Boston Children's Hospital.
-Between 1945 and 1947, he served in the US Marine Corps.
+Between 1945 and 1947, he served as a lieutenant in the US Army and in the US Marine Corps.